Home » Emergency Drill Information for Faculty & Staff

 FOR PURPOSES OF THE DRILL:

-1) Pretend that you hear gunfire at the appointed times (i.e. 11:30 a.m. and 7:30 p.m.) and take the precautions listed in the paragraphs above with the exception of calling campus security for this drill.
+1) Pretend that you hear gunfire at the appointed times (i.e.11:15 AM and 7:20 PM) and take the precautions listed in the paragraphs above with the exception of calling campus security for this drill.
 Real active shooter lock downs typically remain in effect for hours.
-REPEAT - Do not call campus security for the drill - The drill will be campus-wide but only a much smaller population of the campus would hear gunfire if a weapon's discharge were to occur on campus.
+REPEAT - Do not call campus security for the drill.

-2) To present as little interruption to the instructional process and supporting work as possible, but still hone our skills in dealing with an Active Shooter event, the drill will remain in effect for only 15 minutes (i.e. from 9:45-10am and 7:20-7:35pm) during which time Faculty, Staff, Students, and Visitors will be expected to take the actions listed above and not call any attention to themselves.
+2) To present as little interruption to the instructional process and supporting work as possible, but still hone our skills in dealing with an Active Shooter event, the drill will remain in effect for only 15 minutes (i.e. from 11:15 AM to 11:30 AM and from 7:20 PM to 7:35 PM) during which time Faculty, Staff, Students, and Visitors will be expected to take the actions listed above and not call any attention to themselves.
 At the end of your respective 15-minute drill time, pretend that you have received the "All Clear" and resume normal activities.

-3) During both daytime and nighttime drills, Rave Mobile Safety will be utilized to announce the drills at 9:45 a.m. and at 7:35 p.m. and to give the "All Clear" at 9:45 a.m. and at 7:35 p.m.
+3) During both daytime and nighttime drills, Rave Mobile Safety will be utilized to announce the drills at 11:15 AM and at 7:20 PM and to give the "All Clear" at 11:30 AM and 7:35 PM.
 You may direct Rave Mobile Safety to text emergency alerts (including disaster preparedness/emergency response drills) to your cell phone by following the instructions included at the bottom of this communication.
-Whether you are elect to receive these messages on your cell phones or not, your participation in the drills for which you are present is expected as described above.
+Whether you elect to receive these messages on your cell phones or not and whether you actually receive these text messages or not, your participation in the drills during the 15-minute time periods for which you are present is expected as described above.
+Do not wait for a text alert to begin the drills.
+We do not want to become dependent upon technology.
+Pretend that you hear gunfire at the appointed times (i.e. 11:15 AM and 7:20 PM) and take the precautions listed above.

-4) Los Angeles County Sheriff's Department employees -- assisted by maintenance and grounds personnel during the daytime drill and with custodial personnel during the evening drill -- will act as rapid screeners of rooms to determine if there are non-participants.
+4) Los Angeles County Sheriff's Department employees -- assisted by Maintenance & Operations Supervisor Michael Maher and Director of Risk Management Terry Cleveland -- will act as rapid screeners of rooms to determine if there are non-participants.
 Los Angeles County Sheriff’s Department employees will also conduct an Active Shooter exercise during our drill in which they will practice tracking and neutralizing a mock Active Shooter.
 To those within hearing range of the apprehension, this activity will sound very real so be prepared.

 If non-participation is discovered -- evidenced by business as usual in the room such as lights still on, noise from inside the room, people easily visible through the window, door handle being depressed on doors that can be locked from the inside -- during a rapid walk-thru of each occupied building on campus, the room number will be noted and the reason(s) for non-participation will be determined post drill.
 Officials hope not to have any incidents of non-participation.